Venture Smith: Film, media, and popular culture

 He is referenced in the 1971 film Let's Scare Jessica to Death, by the title character, who makes a gravestone rubbing of Smith's headstone and later reads it to her husband.

 Smith was featured in the 1996 PBS television documentary series "Africans in America" and was the subject of a 2006 USA Today newspaper story.

-Saidiya Hartman cites Venture Smith's narrative in her book, "Lose Your Mother."
+Saidiya Hartman cites Venture Smith's narrative in her book, Lose Your Mother.
 She uses Smith's account to illustrate how rare it is for anyone to describe "the castle" at Anomabo where Smith was held until, he writes, "I and other prisoners were put on board a canoe, under our master, and rowed away to a vessel belonging to Rhode-Island, commanded by capt.
 Collingwood."

 Russell Shorto's 2017 book, Revolution Song contains a chapter detailing Smith's life story.

 Because Venture Smith's last enslaver, Oliver Smith, was an ancestor of guest Ted Danson, Venture was mentioned on the PBS television show Finding Your Roots with Henry Louis Gates Jr., Season 4, Episode 3 "Puritans and Pioneers" which aired in 2017.

-The autobiography is also mentioned in Percival Everett's novel "James" (2024), a re-imagining of Twain's "Adventures of Huckleberry Finn."
+The autobiography is also mentioned in Percival Everett's novel James (2024), a re-imagining of Mark Twain's Adventures of Huckleberry Finn.
 In Chapter 15, James (the novel's central character) refers to the book, which he had rescued earlier from a wrecked steamboat.
 "And my books, once read, were not what I wanted, not what I needed.
 The so-called self related story of Venture Smith became more infuriating the more I examined the work, wondering how a five-year-old could have remembered so much detail that made such neat sense.
 I had already come to understand the tidiness of lies, the lesson learned from the stories told by white people seeking to justify my circumstance."